PjHurtig/project-frontend/README.md

 - Navbar consists of Logo image and is displayed in all pages for easy navigation of website
-- Logo and wePbsite name both are links for home page
+- Logo and webbsite name both are links for home page
 - Navbar consists of a links to a signin page, signup page and the calendar for logged out users
 - Authenticated/Signed in user can see additional icons as follows:
   - Add gear/post/event: It opens the create form page for each